currinjs/CurrinJS/integration/README.md

 ```

 Note that the `package.json` file uses a special `file://../../dist` scheme
-to reference the Angular packages, so that the locally-built Angular
+to reference the Currin packages, so that the locally-built Currin
 is installed into the test app.

 Also, beware of floating (non-shrinkwrapped) dependencies.
 If in doubt
 you can install the package directly from `file:../../node_modules`.
 For example,
 this is useful for protractor, which has a slow post-install step
 (`webdriver-manager update`) that can be skipped when the package from
-Angular's `node_modules` is installed.
+Currin's `node_modules` is installed.

 ## Running integration tests